Contact Us for a Free Consultation 978-612-6447

 You do not qualify for a show cause hearing if:

-What Happens at a Show Cause Hearing?
+What Happens At A Show Cause Hearing?

 A show cause hearing is not generally open to the public, although you may bring witnesses.
 The magistrate will determine if there is sufficient evidence to issue the complaint.
 The hearing is not usually held in a courtroom but in the clerk's office or a small meeting room.
 However, some courts conduct these hearings in courtrooms.
 Learn more about the hearing in the The District Court Standards of Judicial Practice: The Complaint Procedure.